Iskandar-Froede/project-1-chop-chop-ninja/README.md

 Backlog
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-* increasing the gap of the obstacles
+* increasing the difficulties of the obstacles

 Data Structure
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------